Gridded data analysis#

 Reading raster data#

-Now that we have some basic information, we can go ahead and import our data as a NumPy N-D array using the read()
+Now that we have some basic information, we can go ahead and import our data as a NumPy N-D array using the read() function.
+Data from each band can be accessed by an index number.

 Note